Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Tauberian Conditions -- Proof of Theorem

 Arguing as in the proof of Theorem~\ref{thm:Intro.Integration} shows that properties actually hold for all $x\in \sV_1$.
 This completes the proof of Theorem~\ref{thm:Intro.Integration-sVr}. \end{proof}

-\chapter{Tauberian Conditions -- Proof of Theorem~\ref{thm:Intro.Tauberian}}
+\section{Tauberian Conditions -- Proof of Theorem~\ref{thm:Intro.Tauberian}}

-This chapter is devoted to proving Theorem~\ref{thm:Intro.Tauberian}, which provides Tauberian conditions that give Condition~(W).
-As a byproduct of the approach of this chapter, we will even get a stronger version for spectral triples of the Tauberian theorem of~\cite{MSZ:LMP22} without any extra regularity or summability conditions (see Remark~\ref{rmk:Tauberian.comparison-MSZ}).
+This section is devoted to proving Theorem~\ref{thm:Intro.Tauberian}, which provides Tauberian conditions that give Condition~(W).
+As a byproduct of the approach of this section, we will even get a stronger version for spectral triples of the Tauberian theorem of~\cite{MSZ:LMP22} without any extra regularity or summability conditions (see Remark~\ref{rmk:Tauberian.comparison-MSZ}).

-Throughout this chapter we let $(\sA, \sH,D)$ be a $p$-summable spectral triple, with $p>0$ arbitrary.
-We keep on using the notation of the previous chapters.
+Throughout this section we let $(\sA, \sH,D)$ be a $p$-summable spectral triple, with $p>0$ arbitrary.
+We continue using the notation of the previous sections.

-\section{Complex powers of positive operators}
+\subsection{Complex powers of positive operators}

 In what follows, if $X$ is a positive compact operator, then we define $X^z$, $\Re z\geq 0$, by standard continuous or Borel functional calculus.
 Thus, if $(\xi_\ell)_{j \geq 0}$ is an orthonormal eigenfamily such that $X\xi_\ell =\lambda_\ell\xi_\ell$ for all $\ell \geq 0$ (where $\lambda_0\geq \lambda_1\geq \cdots$ are the eigenvalues of $X$ counted with multiplicity), then